sondrelg/django-query-counter/README.md

 ![Query counter](https://raw.githubusercontent.com/sondrelg/django-query-counter/master/docs/comments.gif)

-The only real drawback of getting updated query numbers in your code seems to be that it might receive a lot of attention during code reviews, so we recommend pairing it with a [pre-commit hook for removing the comments](https://github.com/sondrelg/remove-query-counts) before they are committed.
-If you're not familiar with [pre-commit](https://pre-commit.com/) it might be worth five minutes of your time to read up on.
+The main potential drawback of seeing query data in your code is that commits can become cluttered.
+We therefore recommend pairing django-qc with a [pre-commit hook for removing the comments](https://github.com/sondrelg/remove-query-counts) before they are ever even committed.

 ## Installation